mokuda2/senioryearreflection/_posts/2023-01-05-Ideals-Clash.md

 ...

 Today was the day of the date!
 Finally!
 It felt like forever.
-The plan was to watch the movie that Kent had invited me to at 5 and then eat at Costa Vida, which wasn’t too far from campus.
+The plan was to watch the movie that Kent had invited me to at 5 and then to eat at Costa Vida, which wasn’t too far from campus.

 Class for CS 180 got cancelled, so Gyuna invited me to her place to eat lunch.
 “What do you plan on doing for the rest of the day?” she asked.